rajabishek/swift-essentials/manuscript/04_solid.md

 - I - [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle)
 - D - [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle)

 Let's dive deeper into each one of these principles and look at some examples.
+The code sample presented in this article will

+# Single Responsibility Principle
+The single responsibility principle states that every module or class should have responsibility over a single part of the functionality provided by the software.
+It helps keep classes and methods small and maintainable.
+In addition to keeping classes small and focused it also makes them easier to understand.